 Least developed countries (LDCs) are the most vulnerable to climate change, yet the least able to adapt.
 In many cases, they lack the technical, financial, and institutional capacity to identify the best ways to build resilience.

 That’s why 194 parties to the United Nations Framework Convention on Climate Change (UNFCCC) decided to establish the Least Developed Countries Fund (LDCF) in 2001.
 The fund, managed by the GEF, supports the world’s most vulnerable countries in their efforts to adapt to the effects of climate change.
+The LDCF is the only fund dedicated to supporting climate adaptation action in LDCs.

 What We Do